 Use a retained recruiter if:

-• You’re hiring for C-suite, senior leadership, or other mission-critical roles.
+- You’re hiring for C-suite, senior leadership, or other mission-critical roles, as the retained model attracts a different caliber of candidate.

-• You want a partner who invests significant, dedicated time understanding your organizational culture and long-term vision.
+- You want a partner who invests significant, dedicated time understanding your organizational culture, which directly influences how candidate commitment differs between search models.

 Use a contingency recruiter if: